Starmarkus/Avanti-Lodge/README.md

          Khaki #C2BAA5
          Dark Green #1A2619

+TESTING COMMANDS
+In cmd from Stripe root: stripe listen --forward-to localhost:3000/webhook In terminal in Backend root: node server.js

 PAYMENT TESTING INSTRUCTIONS
 1. Start your local server
 Make sure your Express server (server.js) is running on http://localhost:3000: